 Scientific Research Qui Tam Cases

-A county hospital that receives grants from the government to fund a research program may be liable under the False Claims Act for failing to comply with conditions required by the federal grant.
-For example, a qui tam whistleblower alleged that a county hospital, which had obtained a grant to perform research on potential treatment options for pregnant drug addicts, failed to comply with federal regulations for research on human subjects.
-Since the governmental requirements pertaining to research on human subjects were not followed, the county hospital may be liable under the False Claims Act.
+A county hospital that receives federal grants to fund a research program may be held liable under the False Claims Act for failing to comply with required conditions of that grant.
+For example, a qui tam scientific research whistleblower alleged that a county hospital, which had obtained a grant to study potential treatment options for pregnant drug addicts, failed to adhere to federal regulations governing research on human subjects.
+Because the hospital did not follow the mandated ethical and procedural safeguards, it faced potential FCA liability.

 Notice